Table of Contents

 - Logistics, etc.

 You shall not conduct any business activity specified in the Fourth Schedule.
-These include providing banking services, financial services, or services for corporations such as registered office facilities, nominee, directorship & secretarial, etc.
+These include providing banking services, financial services, or services for corporations such as registered office facilities, nominees, directorship & secretarial, etc.

 There are several important features you’ll need to take note of and comply with – that is, if you want to avoid any problems.